Printed Circuit Board (PCB) Assembly

 Testing of the PCBA

 Similar to a thick paint, a conformal coating is a clear or opaque protective covering that seals the components and circuits of a PCBA.
-It prevents dust, chemicals, or moisture from attacking the finished PCBA.
+It prevents dust, chemicals, or moisture from attacking the finish PCBA.

 Contact RUSH PCB